 How are recent MUP graduates employed?

-When surveyed six months after graduation, the class of 2012 reported 78% employment in planning and related fields.
+When surveyed five months after graduation, the class of 2013 reported 76% employment in planning and related fields.

 What kinds of awards and recognitions have students in the MUP program received?
 What else are Harvard MUPs accomplishing at the GSD and in their communities?